arvkevi/transformers-textgen-examples/README.md

 This repository contains two examples of how to use the [transformers](https://huggingface.co/docs/transformers/index) library to generate text using a pretrained model (distilgpt2).
 One model is fine-tuned on the [Python Bytes podcast](https://pythonbytes.fm/) transcripts.
 The other model is fine-tuned on play-by-play descriptions from NBA basketball games.

+Contributions are welcome, it could be useful to catalog examples of how people are using transformers to generate text.
+Please feel free to open an issue or PR.

 ## Steps to generate text

 1. Identify text generation tasks (each subfolder).